The Simpson Law FirmSolving complex environmental, land use and toxic-tort problems for more than 30 years.

 - A User’s Guide to Pollution Exclusions

-I service clients in California and Washington, primarily in San Diego, Los Angles, Tacoma and Seattle areas.
-I can arrange mediation in nearly any location, and virtually.
-In-person mediations are generally held at a Regus office space, such as:
+I service clients in California and Washington, primarily in San Diego, Los Angeles, Tacoma and Seattle areas.
+I mediate in person at various Regus office spaces, such as the following, or can mediate online.

 - Tacoma: 1201 Pacific Ave, Tacoma, WA 98402